zowe/zowe-cli/CONTRIBUTING.md

 If you forget to signoff on a commit, you'll likely receive the following message:
 "Commit message must be signed off with your user name and email.
-To sign off your commit, add the -s flag to the git commit command. husky - commit-msg hook exited with code 1 (error)"
+To sign off your commit, add the -s flag to the git commit command."

 ## Understanding Packages and Plug-ins